 The only government backed loan program that offers 100% financing for all qualifying borrowers, a USDA loan is a great option for first time buyers looking for a zero down payment option.
 USDA loans do have some very specific eligibility requirements, including the location of the property.
 USDA 100% financing loans are intended for buyers who want to purchase rural property outside of major metro areas.

-Many buyers think they need 20% saved up for a down payment, but if not having these funds is the only thing standing between you and your first home, don’t worry.
+Many buyers think they need a large amount saved up for a down payment, but if not having these funds is the only thing standing between you and your first home, don’t worry.
 Gift funds, down payment assistance, and specialty programs can help you to get the home of your dreams.
-Our loan advisors can help you find out which programs you qualify for and help you determine which loan type is right for you.
+Our loan advisors can help you find out which programs you qualify for and help youcompare all available loan options.